zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

       1. Define the BPX Resource and access for IZUSVR.
            ```
            SET RESOURCE(FAC)
+           ```
+           ```
            RECKEY BPX ADD(SERVER ROLE(IZUSVR) SERVICE(UPDATE) ALLOW)
+           ```
+           ```
            RECKEY BPX ADD(DAEMON ROLE(IZUSVR) SERVICE(UPDATE) ALLOW)
+           ```
+           ```
            F ACF2,REBUILD(FAC)
            ```
       1. Issue the following commands and review the output to check whether permission has been successfully granted:
            ```
            SET RESOURCE(FAC)
+           ```
+           ```
            LIST BPX
            ```
       </details>

-### Scripted install of the Zowe Cross Memory Server
+### Installing the Cross Memory Server using the script

-For users who have sufficient authority under their user ID on the z/OS instance where they are installing the Zowe cross memory server, a convenience script is provided in `xmem-server/zowe-install-apf-server.sh`.
-If this script does not exist review the section [Creating the xmem-server/zss directory](#Creating-the-xmem-server/zss-directory)
+For users who have sufficient authority under their user ID on the z/OS instance where they are installing the Cross Memory Server, a convenience script is provided in `xmem-server/zowe-install-apf-server.sh`.
+If this script does not exist, review the section [Creating the xmem-server/zss directory](#Creating-the-xmem-server/zss-directory).

-- The script will create the APF authorized load library, copy the load module, create the PROCLIB, define the `ZWES.IS` FACILITY class and give READ access to the ZOWESVR user ID.
+- The script creates the APF authorized load library, copies the load modules, creates the PROCLIB, defines the `ZWES.IS` FACILITY class, and grants READ access to the ZOWESVR user ID.
-- The script will not create the PPT entry which must be done manually.
-This is done using the steps described in step "5.
-Security requirements for the cross memory server" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).
+- The script does not create the PPT entry, which you must do manually using the steps described in the step "Add PPT entries to the system PARMLIB" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
 - The script will not create anything for the ICSF cryptographic services.
-These are described in step "6.
-ICSF cryptographic services" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).
+These are described in step "Configure an ICSF cryptographic services environment" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).

 Because the parameters that are used to control the script are contained in the file `xmem-server/zowe-install-apf-server.yaml`, you must edit this file before running the `zowe-install-apf-server.sh` script with appropriate values.